Rea Tajiri: Career

 Tajiri's video art has been included in the 1989, 1991, and 1993 Whitney Biennials.
 She has also been exhibited at The New Museum for Contemporary Art, The Museum of Modern Art, The Guggenheim Museum, The Walker Art Museum and the Pacific Film Archives.
 Tajiri is a 2015 recipient of the Pew Fellowship in the Arts.

 History and Memory: For Akiko and Takashige (1991) was Tajiri's personal essay documentary about the Japanese American internment.
 It premiered at the 1991 Whitney Biennial and won the Distinguished Achievement Award from the International Documentary Association.
 It also was awarded a Special Jury Prize: "New Visions Category" at the San Francisco International Film Festival in 1992, and won "Best Experimental Video," Atlanta Film and Video Festival, 1992.
 In 1993 she made Yuri Kochiyama: Passion for Justice, a documentary about the Nikkei Japanese American human rights activist.
 Tajiri co-produced the documentary with Pat Saunders.

 She partnered with Japanese Canadian author, Kerri Sakamoto, to write a coming-of-age story about a Japanese American girl in 1970s Chicago, resulting in Strawberry Fields.
 It was shot in 1994 with funding from CPB, NEA, and ITVS.
 The film stars Suzy Nakamura, James Sie, Chris Tashima and Takayo Fischer, and was completed in 1997, screening at the San Francisco International Asian American Film Festival and the Los Angeles Film Festival.
 Strawberry Fields received a European premier at the Venice International Film Festival and won the Grand Prix at the Fukuoka Asian Film Festival.

 Tajiri is a Professor in the Department Temple of Theater Film and Media Arts at Temple University where she teaches documentary production.
 Tajiri's 2022 documentary feature entitled Wisdom Gone Wild, details her sixteen-year journey as a caregiver for her mother who had dementia premiered at the Blackstar Film Festival where it won two awards.
 The film received a national broadcast on Season 36 of the Emmy-Award winning PBS Series POV in 2023.
 To date Wisdom Gone Wild has won seven awards.

 Film characteristics

 Metanarrative

-Tajiri is credited as being a groundbreaking documentary filmmaker for brilliantly weaving together different narratives, taking from found footage but also her own history and experiences.
+Tajiri is credited as a documentary filmmaker for weaving together different narratives, taking from found footage but also her own history and experiences.